Peter Bree

-Peter Bree (born 23 September 1949) is a Dutch oboist and radio host.
+Peter Bree (born 23 September 1949) is a Dutch oboist and broadcaster.
 He was born in Driebergen-Rijsenburg, Netherlands.

 He received his first oboe lessons from John Schreuder.
 He made his debut when he was 15.
 He studied English language and literature at the University of Groningen.
 Subsequently from 1973 he studied oboe at the Amsterdams Muzieklyceum (the present Amsterdam Conservatoire) with Han de Vries and later, with a scholarship from the Dutch Cultural Ministry, in London with Neil Black.